-If a child cannot be safely returned to their biological family’s home, It Is Well will assist the Department of Family and Children Services in finding an adoptive home or another permanent placement that will provide the safety and stability that child needs.
+If a child cannot be safely returned to their biological family’s home, It Is Well will assist the Department of Family and Children Services in the permanent placement of the child.

 Recruitment and Training for Foster Parents